 A couple of years later, I found myself experiencing similar symptoms in my right hip and didn’t take as long to consider my options.
 The surgery was a success and following my rehab program, I returned to my spot on the parquet.
 That same year, my team won our fifth consecutive ACC Tournament and we appeared in the NCAA Sweet 16® for the 6th season in a row.
 Had I not made the decision to move forward with joint replacement, I may have missed out on these experiences.
 Once you get the treatment that’s right for you, your mindset changes, you get a new perspective and you get your energy back.

 I know similarly, there are many who suffer from debilitating knee pain which prevents them from doing the things they love.
-This month, I am teaming up with Hardest Working Knees initiative, which brings awareness to the activities that can lead to worsening OA as well as some of the occupations where these activities are most prevalent.
-You can visit to learn more about this initiative.to launch the
+This month, I am teaming up with DePuy Synthes Companies to launch the Hardest Working Knees initiative, which brings awareness to the activities that can lead to worsening OA as well as some of the occupations where these activities are most prevalent.
+You can visit AllAboutKneePain.com to learn more about this initiative.

 Looking back I wish I had made the decision to have surgery earlier because I was in so much pain and it drained me of so much energy when I could have been focusing on other important things in my life.
 If you have joint pain that is keeping you from doing the activities you love, it may be time to speak with an orthopedic doctor who can determine the best treatment options for you.